pemix09/pemix09/README.md

 - 👋 Hi, I’m @pemix09
 - 👀 I’m interested in programing itself
-- 🌱 I’m currently learning .NET, HTML, javascript and CSS
+- 🌱 I’m currently learning React and Node.js.
 - 💞️ I’m looking to collaborate on cool projects!
 - 📫 How to reach me: just DM me!